-199. The size of particles is a determining key factor of uptake (Fig. 5).
+33. The size of particles is a determining key factor of uptake (Fig. 1).
 Particles within the nanoscale (1 - 100 nm) can gain access to all organs and are able to be translocated in the blood-brain and placental barriers.
 It is generally accepted that particles > 150 μm will not be absorbed.

-200. The uptake pathway is dependent on the property of both the cell type and the target particle; including its surface chemistry and size.
-Surface https://food.bravosolution.co.uk/esop/toolkit/opportunity/opportunityDetail.do?opportunityId=4 3766&oppList=PAST charge, hydrophobicity also influences the adsorption of proteins to the particle surface - each particle could have its own unique protein corona (Lundqvist et al., 2008).
+34. The uptake pathway is dependent on the property of both the cell type and the target particle; including its surface chemistry and size.
+Surface charge, hydrophobicity also influences the adsorption of proteins to the particle surface - each particle could have its own unique protein corona (Lundqvist et al., 2008).
 The digestive environment (i.e. the pH) of the gut will affect the microplastic surface chemistry.
 The action of digestive enzymes will also likely alter the chemical characteristics of microplastics as they progress through the GIT.